 While it’s safe to refreeze meat thawed in the refrigerator, each refreeze negatively affects quality and flavor.
 Moisture is drawn out from deeper inside the meat with each thaw and refreeze, forming large water crystals on the surface that can puncture the cells walls and lead to even more lost juices.
-For this reason, we recommend limiting refreezing of BBQGuys USA Premium Cuts meat (which should be thawed in its original packaging) to only one time to preserve its high quality.

 Remember that it’s safe to refreeze defrosted meat only if it was thawed in the refrigerator.
 Methods involving water and the microwave may give rise to a minor amount of bacterial growth, which happens quickly and means the food should be cooked immediately.
 Read up on our guide to freezing meat for more do’s and don’ts, and remember to plan your thaws ahead of time whenever possible.